jimmoffitt/pi-adventures/README.md

 # pi-adventures

 A collection of notes about setting up a Raspberry Pi 3 for posting and collecting Twitter data.
-So far working with Ruby, Python and Java.
+So far playing with Ruby, Python and Java.
+Node.js should be on this list too.

 Covers two-way communication, posting messages to the outside world, and listening for messages.

+The general use-case to help provide data stories is based on both integrating Twitter with early-warning systems and investigating the history of the use of Twitter during historic floods.
+These applications of Twitter data and the Twitter platform have provided a great variety of user and data stories to share.

+Early warning systems are based on meterological data collection systems and the public safety mission of providing alarms and notifications.
+These systems can readily add Twitter as a broadcast channel, and have the potential to listen for Tweets of interest.

 ## Posting Data

 Posting data enables the Pi device to communicate to the outside world.
 Messages can be public via Tweets or private via Direct messages.
 An example use-case is having a weather station Tweet its readings.
+Another would be sending a private direct message to provide another device an 'event' to act on.

+## Consuming data from Gnip

+For these experiments, Gnip was the go-to source for data for a couple of reasons.
+First, many of the packages/gems used above to Tweet also support streaming data.
+Second,

+## Play notes ---------------------

+## Posting Data

-### Python and public Twitter API
+### Python and Twitter API

 Have Tweeted with these two packages.
 No issues with getting started.

 + sudo pip install twython
 + sudo pip install tweepy

-### Ruby and public Twitter API
+### Ruby and Twitter API

 Have Tweeted with the 'twitter' gem.
 Needed to install bundler and do a fresh ruby install.